 "The buried portion of the fence should be bent at a 90-degree angle, 1 foot below the surface, with the bottom of the fence pointing away from the garden.
 This design discourages burrowing if it is started at the fence line."

-Such a fence can be supplemented with an electric hot-shot wire (low-voltage electric fencing).
+Such a fence can be supplemented with an electric hot-shot wire.
 Install the wire 4 to 5 inches away from the fence, all along the outside.
 The electric wire should stand 4 to 5 inches high.

-A live trap is also referred to as a "box trap" or "wire trap."
-Indeed, it is essentially a wire box with door(s) and a tripping mechanism.
+A live trap (such as Havahart's) is a wire box with door(s) and a tripping mechanism.
 The tripping mechanism is baited, and the door(s) rigged so as to close behind the unwitting prey, caught red-pawed over the tripping mechanism.
-The most popular live traps are the Havahart animal traps.
-In some cases you may be able to borrow a similar trap from your local humane society.

-Late winter and early spring are excellent times for trapping groundhogs.
-The groundhogs alive in early spring are the adults that will produce the next generation of groundhogs later in the spring.
-Catching one groundhog in March could mean eliminating five groundhogs in June (groundhogs typically bear four offspring).
+Late winter/early spring is the best time for trapping groundhogs.
+The groundhogs alive in early spring are the adults that will produce the next generation later in the spring.
+Catching one in March could mean eliminating five in June.

 How to Trap Groundhogs

-If trapping in summer, when groundhogs can afford to be choosier about bait, purchase a product called "woodchuck lure" from your local farmer's supply store or trapping supply store.
-Sprinkle drops of woodchuck lure in a path from the burrow's hole to the trap, enticing the pest in.
+If trapping in summer, when groundhogs can afford to be choosier about bait, purchase a product called "woodchuck lure."
+Sprinkle drops of it in a path from the burrow to the trap, enticing the pest in.
 Apply additional drops of the lure to the bait itself.